"There

 this is Tiger Woods for Chemgro” Ralph says impressionistically.
 “As

-from me: There are better things to do with your time
+There are better things to do with your time than hitting a

 With

-of the bathroom and bounces off the side of Nader’s
+bathroom and bounces off the side of Nader’s head.
+At

-head.
-At first he appears to feel nothing.
-Then, half
+first he appears to feel nothing.
+Then, half dancing, half reeling,

-dancing, half reeling, he crosses the room and sits slowly
+he crosses the room and sits slowly on the sofa.

 “Owwww,” he